What is evaluating ideas and opportunities?

 Market size is a crucial factor to consider when evaluating a business opportunity.
 Market research shows the need for a product in the market.
 Some product ideas sound good in theory, but they have no real need in the market.

 Whether starting or expanding your current business, make sure the product is in high demand.
-You need to assess your target market and understand your audience as they are your future customers.
+You need to assess your value proposition and target market and understand your audience as they are your future customers.

 Existing relationships with future customers save a lot of time and money.
 If there are no existing ones, then they must be created.
 Product management should run parallel to your audience’s needs, so you must learn as much as you can by developing healthy relationships with them.
 Interact with your audience to understand if your product idea appeals to them and how you can better it.
 This ultimately turns an initial idea into an opportunity to explore.